InformaticsMatters/fragnet/fragnet-search/README_v1.md

 # Fragnet Search

+__IMPORTANT: this is old documentation for the v1 API which may be discontinued at some stage.
+See [README.md]() for the current version.__

 This module provides REST web services for searching the fragment network graph database.

 The aim is to provide strongly opinionated searches against specific types of dataset and provide a common object model